Staurofila: Reception and criticism

 The work has attracted readers originally within circles of religious education, later to public interested in the mythological and epic genres, and recently to people interested in works of Latin American women of 19th century.
 Its novelistic formula has been difficult to classify and considered as unconventional and atypical, both by the mythological plot and its theological symbolism, different from the narrative conventions prevailing Mexico during that time, as by the fact of having been developed by a blind woman, within a society with a rigid patriarchal structure.
 This Is what has recently attracted people interested in works by Latin American female authors.
-It is important to note that although there is a tendency to identify the protagonist as the ideal woman from the time the novel was written, Staurofila actually represents the soul in general, from both women and men.
+Although there is a tendency to identify the protagonist as the ideal woman from the time the novel was written, Staurofila actually represents the soul in general, from both women and men.
 In recent years, from the academic and literary point of view, more extensive work has been done regarding analysis, exegesis and hermeneutic reflection of this novel, based on given methodological proposals, such as that of Dr. Gloria Prado-Garduño.